binordev/binor-blog/content/posts/2099-01-01-cosmos-custom-chain/index.md

 # Documentation: https://docs.starport.network
 ```

-Now with the project created you should exit the wsl terminal and open the `~/cosmos-binor1` folder in VSCode via `Remote WSL` left-menu.
+Now with the project created:
+* You should exit the wsl terminal and
+* open the `~/cosmos-binor1` folder in VSCode via `Remote WSL` left-menu.

 ```bash
 # Build and run your chain